RobertAhlin/rpg-p3/README.md

 <ul>
 <li>For this project I want to credit the Google search engine.
 It's hard to remember how to write all codes.</li>
 <li>A lot of help comes from search hits at the "stack overflow" forums.</li>
-<li>The game story written by ChatGPT with my instructions.
+<li>The game story written by ChatGPT with my instructions of a fantasy story including hilarious adventures of an elf and a dragon.
 </ul>

 ### <a id="acknowledgements"></a>Acknowledgements

-- My mentor, Medale Oluwafemi, for great suggestions and help and for showing how use document tags at <a href="https://jsdoc.app/about-getting-started.html" target="_blank">https://JSDoc.app</a>
+- Thanks David Calikes for jumping in on short notice to take a meeting when mentor was not available.
+And thank you for valuable advices.